bartobri/data-structures-c/README.md

 resources when researching these data structures.
 I plan to go through and try to standardize everything.

-3. Some algorithms had a README file with a brief description, but most don't.
+3. Some algorithms have a README file with a brief description, but most don't.
 I plan to try to add more documentation to help visitors decide which data structure and algorithm is most appropriate for their application.